muecoin/Guides/Build_Freebsd.md

 As there are no binaries available for FreeBSD, the user may build the source themselves and run the MUE daemon on a FreeBSD server.
 This guide show how to build the MUE daemon for FreeBSD 11.
 Other versions of FreeBSD may be possible, but it is outside the scope of this guide.

-### Setup the building environement adn install the dependencies
+### Setup the building environement and install the dependencies

     pkg install ca_root_nss autotools pkgconf gmake boost-libs openssl db48 git libevent